-The Lodge is the first certified Fortified™ Commercial Building in the world, raising the bar for resilient structural design.
+The Lodge is now the first SITES hospitality project in the world and the first certified Fortified™ Commercial Building in the world, raising the bar for resilient structural design and land development projects.

 In addition to the fortification of the building structure, the design team performed a biological assessment of the dune ecosystem, and detailed hydrological modeling to determine the site’s resilience to storm surge and future sea level rise.
 The results of that analysis were used to determine the ideal location and elevation for the buildings of the lodge.
 The completed buildings are set back 200’ from the coastal construction line and primary dunes, in order to allow the development of secondary dunes, which strengthen the system and provide a critical buffer from storm surge.